forth-ev/VolksForth/6502/C64/doc/tasker.md

 # The Multitasker

-VolksForth comes with a simple but powerful multitasker which allows the creation of printer poolers, clocks, counters and other simple background tasks.
+VolksForth comes with a simple but powerful multitasker which allows the creation of printer spoolers, clocks, counters and other simple background tasks.

-The main characteristic of this multitasker is that it uses cooperative, not preemtive multitasking.
+The main characteristic of this multitasker is that it uses cooperative multitasking instad of preemtive multitasking.
 This means that each task has to explicitly yield execution control and access to I/O devices to make them available for other tasks.
 However, each task can choose when this happens, esp. when to yield execution control.
 Of course this must happen often enough for all tasks